Find answers to commonly asked questions about ATLAS®.

 Health insurers can play an important role in improving the addiction treatment system.
 Aligning payment practices with tested and proven treatment for substance use disorders is critical for improving access to these services and integrating the addiction treatment system within mainstream health care.
 Involving health insurers in efforts to improve the quality of addiction treatment is critical, and therefore the Shatterproof team has chosen to work with health insurers to implement ATLAS.

-Health insurers have been involved in Phase 1 of ATLAS in various ways, including:
+Health insurers have been involved in ATLAS in various ways, including:

 - Seven healthcare companies have collectively funded one-third of the pilot: Aetna, a CVS Health Business; Anthem, Inc.; Beacon Health Options; Blue Cross Blue Shield of North Carolina; Cigna; Magellan Health; and UnitedHealth Group.
 These companies have no governance role in the project.

-- These companies, and additional key health insurers in Phase 1 states, supported the implementation of ATLAS by informing and analyzing claims-based measures.
+- These companies, and additional key health insurers in ATLAS states, supported the implementation of ATLAS by informing and analyzing claims-based measures.

-- Health insurers, along with state partners, also encouraged the participation of treatment providers in their networks in ATLAS Phase 1.
+- Health insurers, along with state partners, also encouraged the participation of treatment providers in their networks in ATLAS.

 Health insurers can also continue to be involved in ATLAS by using the platform to encourage the use of best practices in addiction treatment by providers.